 (Begin rant here)

 Truth is, it really isn't about the money anymore.
 People shop and overspend because something else is missing in their existence.
-Fortunately, it is never too late to start a good habit .
+Fortunately, it is never too late to start a good habit Smile .

 Fellow bloggers, personal finance enthusiasts, and guests alike, it is our job to help others become aware of the finance traps.
 Ironically, peer pressure forces us to make bad choices- why can't we pressure our peers to make good ones instead?